Which belt to wear with your shoes?

 The style between the two contrasts a lot, a little too much.

-This combination is probably less visually shocking than the opposite (formal shoes, casual belt) but it must be recognized that the result is not optimal.
+This combination is probably less visually shocking than the opposite (formal shoes, casual belt) but it must be recognized that the rendering is not optimal.

 Belledonne sneakers, Carmina belt